TIP:

 Local Recording

 A recording that takes place on the computer or device instead of over the internet.
 This recording is in studio quality and won't include the disruptions caused by bad internet connection.
-For each Guest, you can download a separate locally recorded track.
+For each guest, you can download a separate locally recorded track.

 Lobby

-Before joining a Studio, participants enter a display name and select the mic, camera, and speaker to use during the recording on this page.
+Before joining a studio, participants enter a display name and select the mic, camera, and speaker to use during the recording on this page.
 (Also known as the Green Room.)

 Linear PCM